 How long does an architectural shingle roof last?

 Architectural shingles have a similar composition to 3-tabs, but they’re heavier, which is why they’re more durable.
-Additionally, architectural shingles aren’t flat so they can mimic more expensive roofing materials.
-Ultimately, they’re considered a more high-end roofing material. and cost you anywhere from $250 to $400 per square.
+They also aren’t flat so they can mimic more expensive roofing materials.
+Ultimately, they’re considered a more high-end roofing material.
+You can usually get a 30-year warranty on architectural shingles, but again, severe weather conditions may reduce those figures.

 How long does a metal roof last?

 Metal roofs are usually made from aluminum or steel and are particularly popular in hurricane-prone areas.
-They have a life span of 20 to 50 years with warranties in the 20-year range, although durability does vary based on the material.
-Lesser quality metal roofs made from thinner metals (26 to 29 gauge) usually have a shorter life span of up to 20 years.
+They can have a longer life span than many other roof materials under good conditions, but durability does vary based on the specific grade of metal.
+Lesser quality metal roofs made from thinner metals usually have a shorter life span.

 How long does a clay tile roof last?

-Clay roof tiles, most commonly seen as terracotta tiles popular in Southwest homes, do well in hot, sunny conditions and resist rot.
-While they can start showing their age in 15 to 20 years in Florida, most come with a warranty of at least 30 years.
-They can last 50 years or longer in ideal conditions.
+Clay roof tiles, most commonly seen as terracotta tiles popular on Southwest homes, do well in hot, sunny conditions, resist rot, and can last a long time in ideal conditions.
+Most come with a warranty of at least 30 years; however, clay tile roofs in Florida can start showing their age much sooner

-The per square cost of clay tiles is around $600 to $800.
-However, once installed, there is little maintenance required for a long-lasting roof.
+Once installed, there is little maintenance required on a clay tile roof.
 Please note, however, that clay tiles are heavy, so they aren’t the right choice for every home.

 How long does a wood roof last?

-Wood roofs last about 30 years when perfectly maintained.
-The more realistic estimate is around 10 years, and that may be even shorter in coastal regions.
-They can cost anywhere from $250 to $600 per square for shingles and as much as $900 for wood shakes.
-Both fare well against hurricane winds, but they require a lot of maintenance.
+Both shakes and shingles fare well against hurricane winds, but you need to be realistic about the amount of maintenance they require.
 You need to inspect a wood roof annually for rot and warped or split shingles that could affect water resistance.
 Damaged shingles need to be replaced immediately to maintain the integrity of the roof.
+Failing to keep up with this and other maintenance tasks reduces a wood roof’s durability.

 How long does a slate roof last?

 A slate roof is about the highest-end roof you can get with the longest life span.
-A properly installed slate roof can last up to 100 years and can withstand most weather conditions including sun, heat, and wind.
-They are perfect for locations such as Florida, Louisiana, and California where the elements can wreak havoc on a roof.
+A properly installed slate roof can last up to 40 years and can usually withstand most weather conditions including sun, heat, and wind.

 How long does built-up roofing last?